rkzn/open-api-docs/docs/protocol-buffers.md

 ## Compiling Protobuf Classes

-Protobuf is the flexible and automated solution designed to simplify the serializing and retrieving structured data.
+Protobuf is a flexible and automated solution designed to simplify the serializing and retrieving structured data.

 With protocol buffers, you write a .proto description of the data structure you wish to store.